VAV2021/cucumber-demo/README.md

    ```
 2. Compile and run with cucumber: `gradle cucumber`

-3. So we can verify the tests are performed, add a scenario that fails:
+3. To verify the tests are *really* performed, add a scenario that should fail:
    ```gherkin
     Scenario Bank Account does not have free money Given I open a bank account